gupta-aka/Machine-LEarning/README.md

 Four ingredients for training the ML Algorithm are:
 -> Data [Mostly a historical data]
 -> Model []
+-> Objective Function [It estimates how the correct the model output are] => Comprises of LOSS Function (Mainly for Supervised Learning) or REWARD function (Reinforcement)
+NOTE: Objective function is not related to model and is used for every type of algorithm irrespective of its linearity.
--> Objective Function [It estimates how the correct the model output are] -> Optimisation Algorithm [It consist the mechnaics through which we vary the parameters[weights and biases, not the logic] of the model to optimize Objective function].
+-> Optimisation Algorithm [It consist the mechnaics through which we vary the parameters[weights and biases, not the logic] of the model to optimize Objective function].

 Machine Learning is an iterative process.